Clarendon Hotel, Hammersmith: Music Venue

 It was used extensively as a music venue in the post-World War II era, initially upstairs in its American Bar and Ballroom and then downstairs in the basement Broadway Bar.

 From the 1950s to 1970s, it was home to London's country music scene, where bands such as The Westsiders, The Grovers, The Miller Brothers, The Hillsiders, The Westernaires & The Ranchers played regularly.

 After punk appeared in the mid-1970s, it became a major hub of the underground and alternative music scene.
-In the 1980s, bands such as U2, Pulp, Ramones, Birthday Party, Primal Scream, Damned, Sisters of Mercy, Cramps, Meteors, Television Personalities, Big Black (posthumously released as the live album Pigpile), Doctor and the Medics, Dead Can Dance, Ghost Dance, Blyth Power, Subhumans, Hanoi Rocks, Butthole Surfers and Xmal Deutschland gave one-off or rare performances.
+In the 1980s, bands such as U2, Pulp, Ramones, Birthday Party, Primal Scream, Damned, Sisters of Mercy, Cramps, Meteors, Television Personalities, Big Black (posthumously released as the live album Pigpile), Doctor and the Medics, Dead Can Dance, Ghost Dance, Blyth Power, Killing Joke, Subhumans, Hanoi Rocks, Butthole Surfers and Xmal Deutschland gave one-off or rare performances.
 Bands from the burgeoning thrash, heavy metal, punk, hardcore, indie and alternative music scenes were regular performers.

 It was most famous as home to London's psychobilly scene, which grew out of the Country & Western and rockabilly scenes that were big in London in the early 1980s.
 The Clarendon was most famous for regular nights held under the name Klub Foot which attracted fans from all across the country, but also for its heavy metal nights on Sundays and for breaking newer bands in the basement "Broadway" bar.

 The nearby Hammersmith Odeon and Hammersmith Palais was for more established bands, so the Clarendon competed with the nearby Red Cow (venue of AC/DC's first ever UK gig in 1976, which also hosted The Stranglers, The Damned, The Police and The Jam), George Robey and Fulham Greyhound for alternative bands.

 Some bands such as Senseless Things and Flesh for Lulu were very regular performers and went on to launch successful careers.

 The Clarendon held a series of 13 special farewell concerts between 17 June and 30 June 1988 titled "The Final Curtain at the Klub Foot".
 Bands included Ghost Dance, Meteors, Doctor and the Medics and Stupids.
 The venue closed its doors for the last time in the early hours of 1 July 1988 and was demolished the next year.